 A graduate level seminar that will integrate learning from the core master's degree coursework.
 This course will synthesize material pertaining to criminal justice systems theories, criminology, empirical research, and program creation and implementation.
 The culminating outcome of the class will be a master's level research paper and presentation.
 Offered winter semester.
 Prerequisites: Admission to the MCJ program, with completion of 18 credits, including all MCJ core classes.

 A seminar for the study of important topics not ordinarily covered in other courses.
 Course may be taken more than once when topic is different.
 Offered as needed.
-Prerequisites: Admission to criminal justice graduate program or permission of Graduate Director.
+Prerequisite: Admission to criminal justice graduate program or permission of graduate director.